atlashruggin.com

 Change that Needed to Happen

-I absolutely love torrone, and seeing it made fresh, I was dying to get my mitts on some.
+I absolutely love torrone, and seeing it made fresh, I was dying to get my hands on some.
 Torrone is typically made of honey, sugar, and egg white, with various types of nuts that can be mixed in.
 It was also perfect that Don Giovanni was making the nougat with his hair and tinted glasses.
 Has nougat making ever looked so attraente?!

 The Perfect Setting for James Bond